Upeshjeengar/spotify-clone/README.md

     ```

 ## Usage
 After following the installation steps, open your browser and go to `http://localhost:5173` to access the frontend.
 The backend runs on `http://localhost:4000` by default.
+For deployment you can remove admin page by updating `./frontend/src/components/Navbar.jsx`, `./frontend/src/App.jsx` and delete `./frontend/src/spotify-admin`

 ## Screenshots